jerome9189/github-pages-with-jekyll/_posts/2022-06-17-the-big-train-trip-day-1.md

 <img src="/github-pages-with-jekyll/docs/assets/images/amtrak_day1_view.gif" alt="View from the train window; stream; trees" width="500"/>

-But some things don't change when you have to travel with other people.
-Now, excuse me while I try to get some shut-eye accompanied by a child's screams...
+But some things don't change when you have to travel with other people. \*cue screaming child at 11 pm\*